We received a lot of helpful time-saving garden tips from our readers during our recent contest.

 Victor SF posted this tip and Sherry U. agrees – says she lives in the country and so can get away with it!
 It’s that time again to get the lawn prepared for the winter.
 We mulch all the leaves rather than rake and bag them.
-This saves us quite a bit of time just taking an all day task to approximately one hour.
+This saves us quite a bit of time, taking an all-day task down to approximately one hour.
 While it’s much easier to mow over the leaves than to rake them up, it also helps the lawn too.
 We allow the nutrients from the leaves to degrade naturally and turn into just a little bit of topsoil.

 Claudie C. writes: From our own experience buying plants from a reputable greenhouse is a big time and effort saver.
-While they may be slightly more expensive to purchase the strong root system helps while transplanting them in the yard, and also helps the plant get water from a wider area reducing the amount of watering that we need to do.
-Also this helps get additional nutrients to the fruit, vegetable or flower.
-The disease resistance seems to be the case, because we have never had any real problems with mildews or rusts.
+While they may be slightly more expensive to purchase, the strong root system helps while transplanting them in the yard.
+Strong root systems also helps the plant get water from a wider area, reducing the amount of watering that we need to do.
+It also helps get additional nutrients to the fruit, vegetable or flower.
+The disease resistance seems to be better with these more established or better-cared for plants as well; we have never had any real problems with mildews or rusts.

 Judy M writes: I have a large garden on a hill with a mountain stream running through it.
 Every year I buy a few perennials that bloom at different times throughout the summer.
 Eventually I will not have to spend so much on annuals.
 Editor’s note: Plant swaps and “plant dividing parties” are a great and inexpensive way to accumulate a nice array of perennials for your garden.

 Patricia Lanza, author of Lasagna Gardening practices what she preaches: layer all the organic matter you can find and never dig or till.